S1E or S1E Barcode payment terminal

 Ask for assistance

-If you can't resolve the issue using the Troubleshooting documentation, send an email to our POS Support Team.
+If you can't resolve the issue using the Troubleshooting documentation, contact to our Support Team.

 Provide the following information: